sfu-cl-lab/FactorBase/documentation/ct-table-generator.md

    + `Expansions` is empty by default.
 Insert first-order variables for expansions.
 The table `Pvariables` lists the available first-order variables (called population variables).
    + `Groundings` is empty by default.
 Insert first-order variables and constants for groundings.
 The table `Pvariables` lists the available first-order variables (called population variables).
  3. Run `BayesBaseCT_SortMerge.buildCT()`.
 This writes the contingency table to a database called `datadb_ct`.

+ ## Implementation Notes

+ + The system first generates counts for conditions that involve only natural joins among existing tables.
+These counts correspond to contingency table entries where all relationships indicator variables are set to true.
+They are computed by automatically generating the appropriate `select count(*)` sql queries and executing the queries.
+If the option "LinkCorrelations" is set to 0, the system stops.
+ + If the option "LinkCorrelations" is set to 1, the system uses the [Moebius Join Algorithm](http://www.cs.sfu.ca/~oschulte/files/pubs/Qian2014.pdf) to compute the correct counts for negated relationships (representing nonexisting links).